Shalun line: Operation

-Longer services run between TRA Western Line's Nanke Station, near Tainan Science Park in Tainan's Sinshih District, and Shalun Station; with intermediate stops at Xinshi, Yongkang, Daqiao, Tainan, Bao'an, Rende, Zhongzhou, and Chang Jung University.
+Longer services run between TR Western line's Nanke station, near Tainan Science Park in Tainan's Sinshih District, and Shalun station; with intermediate stops at Xinshi, Yongkang, Daqiao, Tainan, Bao'an, Rende, Zhongzhou, and Chang Jung University.
 Shorter services run between Tainan and Shalun.
-Further plans foresee the construction of a new station, Linsen Station, and the reopening of the previously closed South Tainan Station, both in the Tainan metropolitan area.
+Further plans foresee the construction of a new station, Linsen station, and the reopening of the previously closed South Tainan station, both in the Tainan metropolitan area.
 An additional station was considered at Tainan Airport, but was cancelled.

-The line was opened on January 2, 2011 as TRA's first new line in 20 years.
-The line cuts the journey time between TRA Tainan and THSR Tainan stations to 21–22 minutes, against the shuttle bus travel time of around 50 minutes.
+The line opened on January 2, 2011 as TRA's first new line in 20 years.
+The line cut the journey time between TR Tainan and THSR Tainan stations to 21–22 minutes, compared to the shuttle bus travel time of around 50 minutes.
 The ticket price for a Tainan–Shalun ride was set at NT$25, but travel was free during the first two weeks.
-The initial schedule contains 70 trains a day.
+The initial schedule contained 70 trains a day.

-LCD screens aboard each train allow for passengers to view instant location and transfer information, similar to Tokyo's Yamanote Line.
+LCD screens aboard each train allow passengers to view instant location and transfer information, similar to Tokyo's Yamanote Line.